 In our correspondence to the CCG we also highlighted that our client’s GP had already expressed to the CCG that the reconstruction procedure itself should not be defined as cosmetic, as it is simply an extension of the incisional hernia repair surgery.

 The CCG had previously been aware of both these clinicians’ opinions.
 However, they failed to provide a substantial response to our client in relation to these points, and simply repeated the history of the application and appeals.
 We highlighted the CCG’s failure to provide an adequate response in this matter, and requested a reconsideration of their original decision.

 Following our initial letter, the CCG sought additional clinical advice on the matter.
 They confirmed that, provided the procedure was carried out as a single operation at a cost equivalent to a certain NHS tariff, they would approve the funding for the incisional hernia repair, including the elements of the abdominal wall reconstruction.
 Our client was then able to list herself for the surgery without any additional cost to herself.

 Our client commented: "If Irwin Mitchell hadn’t stepped in I don’t know who would.
 I would never have made any headway with the CCG without them."

-For expert advice on matters relating to healthcare law, please contact Mathieu Culverhouse of Irwin Mitchell's public law team on 0370 1500 100 or complete our enquiry form.
+For expert advice on matters relating to healthcare law, please contact Mathieu Culverhouse of Irwin Mitchell's Public Law & Human Rights team on 0370 1500 100 or complete our enquiry form.